Coldcard/firmware/unix/README.md

 See `variant/sim_settings.py` for the details of settings-related options.

+## Clicking on Simulated Device

+### Q

+- send keystrokes when clicking on keys, but much easier to use real keyboard
+- click screen to send current clipboard contents as a QR reading
+- click on area near USB plug to cycle through battery levels and USB plugged/not

+### Mk4

+- sends keystrokes

 ## Requirements

 - uses good olde `xterm` for console input and output